What is a project roadmap? Best practices for project managers

 Project roadmaps, plans, and charters — do project managers need all three?
 The answer is likely yes, given the differences and purposes of these documents:

 Project charter | A project charter is a document that summarizes project objectives and scope.
-Think of it like a business case for the project — with high-level goals, major areas of focus, success metrics, and the budget.
-A charter is typically used to get stakeholder buy-in when initiating a new project. |
+Think of it like a business case for the project, with high-level goals, major areas of focus, success metrics, and budget.
+People typically use a charter to get stakeholder buy-in when initiating a new project. |

-Project plan | A project plan guides the project team towards the specific details of how you will achieve the project objectives.
+Project plan | A project plan guides the project team toward the specific details of how you will achieve the project objectives.
 It can include project requirements, tasks, deadlines, roles, responsibilities, and resources. |

 Project roadmap | The project roadmap is the visualization of your project plans.
-It lays out the goals, the work you will do, and when you will deliver it. |
+It lays out your goals, the work you will do, and when you will deliver it. |

 Project roadmap vs. Gantt chart